pwin/owlready2/doc/pymedtermino2.rst

 Installation
 ************

 #.
-Install Python 3 and Owlready2 (if not already done).
+Install Python 3.7 and Owlready2 (if not already done).
+   **PyMedTermino2 requires Python >= 3.7 for importing UMLS** (However, after importing the data in the quadstore, it can be used with Python 3.6 if you really need to).

 #.
 After registration with NLM, download UMLS data (Warning: some restriction may apply depending on country; see UMLS licence and its SNOMED CT appendix):